Tyratox/vendure-bulk-discounts/README.md

+# Note

+Currently this repo is not maintained!

 # About

 The vendure-bulk-discounts plugin allows you to define different prices for product variants depending on the amount being purchased by clients. **Right now prices aren't reduced!** This plugin is mainly a preparation for when promotion actions have access to the database.